buraksezer/olric/README.md

 **Important note about consistency:**

 You should know that Olric is a PA/EC (see [Consistency and Replication Model](#consistency-and-replication-model)) product.
 So if your network is stable, all the operations on key/value pairs are performed by a single cluster member.
-It means that you can be sure about the data atomicity when the cluster is stable.
-It's important to know that computer networks fails occasionally, processes crash and random GC pauses may happen.
+It means that you can be sure about the consistency when the cluster is stable.
+It's important to know that computer networks fail occasionally, processes crash and random GC pauses may happen.
 Many factors can lead a network partitioning.
 If you cannot tolerate losing strong consistency under network partitioning, you need to use a different tool for locking.

-See [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) for more insight on this topic.
+See [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) and [Jepsen Analysis on Hazelcast 3.8.3](https://hazelcast.com/blog/jepsen-analysis-hazelcast-3-8-3/) for more insight on this topic.

 ### Storage Engine

 Olric implements an append-only log file, indexed with a builtin map (uint64 => uint64).
 It creates new tables and evacuates existing data to the new ones if it needs to shrink or expand.